Can COVID-19 cause heart problems?

 Does COVID-19 cause a heart attack or stroke?

 COVID-19 may increase your risk of a heart attack or stroke, especially if you’re hospitalized.
 But researchers continue to explore this topic.
-Inflammation is the main culprit.
-It raises your risk of blood clots and prevents your body from getting rid of clots on its own.
+Inflammation is the main culprit, as it raises your risk of blood clots and prevents your body from getting rid of clots on its own.

-An enzyme called troponin may help doctors diagnose a heart attack.
+Troponin, an enzyme providers can measure in your blood, may help them diagnose a heart attack.

 Don’t delay medical appointments or emergency care

-Researchers will continue learning about how COVID-19 affects your heart.
+Researchers will continue learning about COVID and heart issues.
 Meanwhile, heart attacks still happen every day among people who don’t have COVID-19.

 During the pandemic, many people avoided doctor’s appointments and hospitals.
-While it’s normal to worry about catching COVID-19, you should not delay care.
+While it’s normal to worry about catching COVID-19, you shouldn’t delay care.
 It’s much safer to visit a doctor’s office or hospital than to ignore life-threatening symptoms.

-Call 911 immediately if have heart attack symptoms.
-Prompt care is essential to prevent further heart damage.
+Call 911 (or your local emergency service number) immediately if you have heart attack symptoms.
+Prompt care is essential to preventing further heart damage.
 Also, keep up with your regular medical appointments.
 Tell your healthcare provider about any new symptoms or problems.
 And if you had COVID, discuss how it affected your body.

 Will I have heart issues after COVID-19?

-Some people have heart issues after COVID-19.
-Your risk is higher if you needed ICU care or were on a ventilator.
+Some people have heart issues after COVID.
+Your risk is higher if you needed intensive care or were on a ventilator.
 But even those with mild cases can still experience heart problems down the road.

 New or lingering symptoms